Over Quota, Fairness and Preemption

 Click +NEW COMPUTE RESOURCE

-Set GPU devices per pod: 1
+Set GPU devices per pod - 1

 Optional: set the CPU compute per pod - 0.1 cores (default)